esraashabana/Application-for-Liver-Patients/README.md

-Title:  [Hepatica] - Mobile App for Patients and Doctors (Clear and concise)
+---Hepatica- Mobile App for Patients and Doctors

 Table of Contents (Optional):  Great for longer READMEs, consider including one.